Symmetry, Unimodality, and Lefschetz Properties for Graded Modules: The Unimodality and Symmetry of the Hilbert Function of

-The map $\eps'$ is antisymmetric by Remark \ref{antisym}, hence by Theorem \ref{MKthm}, $M$ is Symmetrically Gorenstein.
+The map $\veps'$ is antisymmetric by Remark \ref{rmk: antisym}, hence by Theorem \ref{thm: MKthm}, $M$ is Symmetrically Gorenstein.
 By our assumption that $a_1 = 0$, $M$ is non-negatively graded and $M_0\neq 0$.
-By Lemma \ref{hilbfunction}, we obtain that the Hilbert function of $M$ is symmetric. \end{proof}
+By Lemma \ref{lem: hilbfunction}, we obtain that the Hilbert function of $M$ is symmetric. \end{proof}

-Proposition \ref{symhilb} answers the question of when the Hilbert function is symmetric.
-This was a subtle but crucial point in showing that complete intersections in $R$ have the Weak Lefschetz in \cite{CI}.
-However, as mentioned at the beginning of this section, a decreasing Hilbert function and having generators in degree greater than zero may cause $M$ to lack the Weak Lefschetz Property.
-However, the following proposition shows that the Hilbert function of $M$ is indeed strictly unimodal.
+Proposition \ref{prop: symhilb} answers the question of when the Hilbert function is symmetric.
+This was a subtle but crucial point in showing that complete intersections in $R$ have the WLP in \cite{CI}.
+However, as mentioned at the beginning of this section, a decreasing Hilbert function and having generators in degree greater than zero may cause $M$ to lack the WLP.
+Our next goal is to show this is not the case, that is, Hilbert function of $M$ is unimodal, as needed.